OData/odata.net/docs/1_interfaces+datatypes.md

 The ASTs will be a discriminated union that corresponds to the same ABNF but with the string literals removed, as well as "overhead" from the CST like aliases.

+The transcribers will be implemented as visitors on the CST nodes to convert them to strings using an intermediate `StringBuilder`.

+The converters will be implemented as visitors on the AST or CST nodes to produce instances of the other.

-TODO transcribers will be...
+TODO parsers will be...

-TODO converts will be...
+TODO translators will be...

 ## odata resource path example